 The name “Gucci” has been synonymous with high quality and luxury since the 1920s, when the company began producing classically styled leather goods.
 By the 1950s, movie stars and other celebrities were regularly seen in Gucci fashions or sporting Gucci accessories.
 Gucci items quickly became status symbols.
 This allowed the company to charge top prices for its goods, but catering to such an exclusive clientele meant that the company had to offer outstanding customer service while remaining on the cutting edge of fashion.

 Given Gucci’s history, therefore, it is not surprising that the company has launched an immersive retail experience for its customers.
-Thanks to the latest technological innovations, Gucci’s customers can experience an interactive, immersive type of engagement that has been previously seen only with limited use in theme parks and other entertainment venues.
+Thanks to the latest technological innovations, Gucci’s customers experience an interactive, immersive type of engagement that had only been previously seen in theme parks and other entertainment venues.

 Life-sized screens display a fashion show with which customers can interact.
 If the customer would like to browse through dresses, for example, an easy-to-use interface changes the show to dresses.
 If the customer wants to view beige handbags, that simply requires a touch or two on the screen.
 Fast-forward, rewind, freeze and full 360-degree views allow customers to examine a product from every angle and in great detail.